 Countries frequently do not have the technical know-how or financial resources to mainstream gender equality into NDC implementation plans.
 Meanwhile, member countries are requesting gender support.
 Country have asked for support to undertake gender analyses; integrate gender equality considerations into climate plans, policies and budgets; develop monitoring and accountability mechanisms that track gender progress; improve gender balance in training, economic opportunities, and decision making; and carry out gender stakeholder consultations.
 And many of these country requests are being met by the NDC Partnership’s development partners through the Partnership.

-Supporting gender-responsive climate action is a key focus area of the NDC Partnership as elaborated in its Gender Strategy and summarized in this blog.
+Supporting gender-responsive climate action is a key focus area of the NDC Partnership as elaborated in its Gender Strategy (also available in Spanish and French) and summarized in this blog.
 The Partnership, which counts leading global institutions, technical agencies, and development partners among its members, works to expand access to technical gender assistance by matching country requests with technical assistance from development partners.

 At country level, the Partnership supports a country-driven process to advance gender equality in NDC implementation plans, emphasizing five main pathways for action: engaging gender stakeholders in climate consultations, including sex-disaggregated data and gender-related indicators in NDC implementation and investment plans, utilizing gender analyses, impact assessments and national gender frameworks, strengthening in-country technical capacity for gender mainstreaming, and finally, using gender data and analyses along with strengthened gender capacities to inform gender-responsive NDC planning.